-The company provides marketing and business to business services marketing new technologies.
-The company joined Sustainable Waterloo Region (SWR), a not for profit organization that helps businesses and organizations achieve carbon, water and waste reductions through collaboration and education.
+The company provides marketing and business services to companies marketing new technologies.
+The company joined Sustainable Waterloo Region (SWR), a not for profit organization that helps businesses and organizations achieve carbon, water, and waste reductions through collaboration and education.
 Quarry participated as a volunteer in a working group to help SWR determine a Carbon Reduction Framework for future members and now also includes waste and water reduction targets.
 They began working on the creation of a GHG Reduction Action Plan toolkit, which enabled members to conduct preliminary energy audits, identify cost-effective GHG reduction projects, and communicate their action plan to management teams.
 The organization realized they could reduce their energy bill by 18% with a short-term payback period for the capital investment required.

-The company established an internal Green Team and created a formal framework to guide their activities, titled the “eQo Environmental Strategy.”
+The company established an internal Green Team and created a formal framework to guide their activities, titled the “eQo Environmental Strategy”.
 This framework allows them to work on a more consistent basis, and has five focus areas: net zero carbon emissions, environmental stewardship, employee engagement, community engagement, and public/client awareness of Quarry’s sustainability values.
 The strategy includes several ambitious long term goals over the next ten years:

-- 90% GHG emission reductions (from 2015 levels), with the remaining emissions offset
+- 90% GHG emission reductions from 2015 levels, with the remaining emissions offset

 - Zero waste processes, artifacts, events, and client deliverables